 - Make sure to stock up on extra firewood or coal so that you can keep your home warm during the storm for several days if needed.

 - If you are snowed in at home, make sure to have plenty of entertainment on hand, such as books, board games, and any other activities that will help pass the time until conditions improve enough for travel again.

 We also recommend purchasing a weather radio to get the latest information from the National Weather Service.

-Blizzards aren’t your average snow storm: they are powerful winter storms.
-Whether it’s the low wind chill values or heavy falling snow, these storms pack quite the punch.
-If you’ve ever stuck in blizzard conditions, stay put and follow our safety tips above.
+Blizzards aren’t your average snowstorm: they are powerful winter storms.
+These storms pack quite the punch, whether it’s the low wind chill values or heavy falling snow.
+If you’re ever stuck in blizzard conditions, stay put and follow our safety tips above.
 Curl up with a good book or binge some Netflix, and think about warmer weather: winter doesn’t last forever.

 Don't miss a thing from The Weather Station Experts.
 Be the first to know about sales and limited-time deals.
 Unsubscribe at any time.